greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/outreach_1_1.md

 ---

-title: "Outreach"
+title: Outreach
-description: "Outreach is a sales engagement platform helps efficiently and effectively engage prospects to drive more pipeline and close more deals."
+description: Outreach is a sales engagement platform helps efficiently and effectively engage prospects to drive more pipeline and close more deals.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/outreach_1_1/
+linkTitle: Outreach
+type: docs
 ---

 ### About Outreach